-This course is designed to enable the Medical Office/Hospital Assistant to perform basic clinical procedures including the use and management of medical equipment.
+This course is designed to enable the Medical Office Assistant to perform basic clinical procedures including the use and management of medical equipment.
 The student will perform basic laboratory tests and assist the physician with specific examinations and procedures.
 Emphasis is placed on establishing and maintaining medical and surgical asepsis.

 1. Medical asepsis.
 The learner will:

 1.1 describe the types of micro organisms and their growth requirements

 1.2 explain the infection process cycle and the body's protective mechanisms

 1.3 describe the application of medical asepsis in the medical office.

 2.1 assemble the equipment for taking vital signs

 2.2 demonstrate the procedure for taking temperature, pulse, respirations, and blood pressure

 3. Physical examination.
 The learner will: